Álvaro García Linera: Political career

 In the early 1990s, García Linera was the leader of the Túpac Katari Guerrilla Army.
 In 1992, he was accused of armed uprising and arrested along with several other insurgents.
 He was released in 1997.

 García was elected vice president as the running mate of Evo Morales in the 2005 presidential elections.

 He is an advocate of nationalization of Bolivia's hydrocarbon industry.
 In 2005 interview, he said that hydrocarbons "would be the second unifying factor of this society in October, 2003" and that "the debates over hydrocarbons are playing with the destiny of Bolivia."

 García wrote a monograph about the different political and social organizations that were a part of the political rise of the MAS and other indigenous factions, Sociología de los Movimientos Sociales en Bolivia (Sociology of Social Movements in Bolivia), which was published in 2005.
 Morales and Linera were both re-elected in the 2009 presidential elections.

 In December 2010, Linera posted the cables mentioning Bolivia from the website WikiLeaks, which leaks information from classified sources and whistleblowers, on his official page.
 Linera said linking this negative information was intended to allow people to see “barbarities and insults” in Washington and to expose their "interventionist infiltration."

 García Linera has defended the Law of the Rights of Mother Earth, saying that it is not intended as a means to hamper industrial development or mineral extraction.
 Private miners have disagreed with this stance, suggesting that the law allows the government to expropriate their operations without providing compensation and that it signals Bolivia is hostile to foreign investment.

 García Linera had indicated his intention of leaving politics for teaching and writing in 2014, at the end of his term.
 However, he chose to run for re-election and was re-elected to a third term in 2014.

 Linera ran as Morales' vice-president for a fourth time in October 2019.
 However, on 10 November 2019 he resigned with President Evo Morales following the 2019 Bolivian protests.
 He left Bolivia and travelled to Mexico together with Morales.

 In November 2020, he returned to Bolivia after the socialists returned to power and Luis Arce was sworn in as new President of Bolivia.

 Controversy

 In 2016, it was publicly denounced that Linera falsified his university degree and passed himself off as a Licenciado (a degree similar to B.A. in the American system).
 In 2018, it was asked to the Prosecutor office to investigate Linera for this fact.
-Other complaints claim that Linera did not even have a high school diploma.
+It was eventually shown that he only completed about half of his degree in mathematics at the National Autonomous University of Mexico.